wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph uses the "ngfb-buttons" class name to wrap all social buttons, and each button has it's own individual class name as well.
 NGFB does not come with it's own CSS stylesheet -- you must add CSS styling information to your theme's pre-existing stylesheet or use a plugin like <a href="http://wordpress.org/extend/plugins/lazyest-stylesheet/">Lazyest Stylesheet</a> (for example) to create an additional stylesheet.

-The `example.css` file, located in the `wp-content/plugins/nextgen-facebook/` folder, contains a fairly complete example of CSS styling for the NGFB social buttons.
+The `wp-content/plugins/nextgen-facebook/css/webpage.css` file contains a fairly complete example of CSS styling for the NGFB social buttons.
 You should note that I've specified the width (and height) for each button's `<div>`.
 This takes a little more work to get right, but *pre-defining the height and width of each button area helps the page rendering speed significantly*.
 The `.ngfb-buttons` class is included within one of three other classes; `.ngfb-content-buttons` for buttons enabled on the NGFB settings page, `.ngfb-widget-buttons` for buttons enabled from the NGFB widget, and `.ngfb-shortcode-buttons` for buttons added in the content using the `&#91;ngfb&#93;` shortcode.

 = Hide Social Buttons =